yajra/laravel-datatables/README.md

  5.5.x    | 8.x

 ## Laravel 5.5 Upgrade Guide
-There are breaking changes since Laravel 5.5 and Datatables v8.0.
+There are breaking changes since Laravel 5.5 and DataTables v8.0.
 If you are upgrading from v7.x to v8.x, please see [upgrade guide](https://yajrabox.com/docs/laravel-datatables/master/upgrade).

 ## Quick Installation